 Angioplasty – a balloon is threaded through a blood vessel in the groin or arm to the blockage and inflated to push the plaque outward and widen the artery.

 Athrectomy – a catheter with a cutting device at the end is used to remove plaque from the wall of the artery.

 Stenting – a small wire mesh tube is inserted through a catheter into an artery to hold it open.

 A procedure used to diagnose a wide spectrum of venous diseases from varicose veins to blood clots and other complicated disorders.
 During a venography, dye is injected into the veins via a catheter and X-rays are taken to show how blood is flowing through the veins.
 When a problem is discovered, treatment techniques include:

 Thrombectomy/Embolectomy – the removal of a blood clot (Thrombectomy) or embolism (Embolectomy) using a catheter with an inflatable balloon.

 Inferior Vena Cava Filters (IVC) – a procedure in which a filter is inserted inside a vein near the lungs to trap blood clots and prevent them from reaching the lungs.

 A variety of options to treat varicose veins are available, including:

-Sclerotherapy – a solution is injected into a vein to make it close
+Sclerotherapy – typically used for spider veins and smaller varicose veins, a solution is injected into a vein to make it constrict and eventually disappear.

 Radio frequency ablations – uses electricity to heat, shrink and close veins